 8. Alexander Burmistrov – Atlanta Thrashers

 If Skinner was the gem of the top-10, then Alexander Burmistrov was the first real bust.
-As the eighth-overall selection by the then Atlanta Thrashers, Burmistrov was expected to inject some needed offensive talent to the struggling franchise.
+As the eighth-overall selection by the then Atlanta Thrashers, Burmistrov was expected to inject some needed offensive talent into the struggling franchise.

 While he would play 74 games in the 2010-11 season, he only posted 20 points.
 After the Thrashers were relocated and became the Winnipeg Jets, Burmistrov would show some growth in his game, scoring 13 goals and 28 points in 28 games.